An Interview with Kim Moss

 Part two of a two-part series

 The board of directors plays a critical role in the life of a nonprofit.
-While each board is unique, cialis best practices can increase a board’s effectiveness.
-To learn more we talked with Kim Moss, prescription nonprofit consultant.
+While each board is unique, best practices can increase a board’s effectiveness.
+To learn more we talked with Kim Moss, nonprofit consultant.
 His leadership helps boards increase their capacity for governing and fundraising.
-We asked Moss for recommendations regarding how often boards should meet, prostate and why.
+We asked Moss for recommendations regarding how often boards should meet, and why.

 He responded, “It is my experience that nonprofit boards are best served by meeting monthly.
 I have had experience with agency boards that only met quarterly and found that the majority of the problematic issues being faced by the organization(s) could have been avoided if the board had met monthly to keep up to date on the business of the organization.
 Monthly meetings allow members of the board to remain updated about the finances and all other important aspects of the agency.
 The board is the greatest asset that an executive director has, and keeping them engaged is always beneficial to everyone.”